lindulamaratunga/Learn-SQL-in-5-Days/README.md

 # Learn SQL in 5 Days SQL Server / MySQL
-All lessons are available in google docs
+25 lessons are available in pdf format
 (Most of lessons support both SQL Server and MySQL)

 SQL Server Installation